I entered a career in financial planning, after I saw how much financial stress impacted my young students, as well as the adults in their lives.

 I am a Certified Financial Planner™.
 I completed the Financial Planning Program at Boston University, where I was a recipient of the Robert J. Glovsky Scholarship for Financial Planning.

-After 10 years of working as an educator, I started Just Wealth, a virtual, fee-only financial planning practice in 2017.
+After 10 years as an educator, I started Just Wealth, a virtual, fee-only financial planning practice in 2017.

 From the beginning of my financial planning career, my goal has been to provide objective, culturally proficient financial services and to clear barriers to wealth building.
 I am passionate about economic justice, and closing racial and gender wealth gaps.

-I am a member of the CFP Board’s Diversity and Inclusion Advisory Council, to build pathways to attract and retain financial planners from diverse backgrounds into the financial planning profession.
-In addition, I am a member of the CFP Board's Ethics Working Group, to develop curriculum standards for all board-approved ethics trainings for CFP professionals.
+I am a member of CFP Board’s Diversity and Inclusion Advisory Council, to build pathways to attract and retain financial planners from diverse backgrounds into the financial planning profession.
+I also serve as the Vice Chair of CFP Board’s Council on Education.
+The Council on Education advises CFP Board staff on the development of education standards and certification requirements for all CFP® professionals.
 As a Financial Planning Facilitator for the Boston University Financial Planning Program, I provide coaching and technical assistance to online students.
+Formerly, I served on CFP Board's Ethics Working Group, to develop curriculum standards for all board-approved ethics trainings for CFP® professionals.

 I received my B.A. from Dartmouth College, where I was a graduate of the Teacher Education Program and a recipient of the Woodrow-Wilson Rockefeller Brothers Fellowship for Aspiring Teachers of Color.
 I also earned my M.Ed in Special Education from Boston University.